KTI, Inc. News & Events

 KTI Inc ., an industry leader in Electron Beam welding techology recent expanded their capabilites and capacity.
 A Wentgate 12”x12” EB chamber has been added to KTI’s EB welding facility.
 This machine can pump down in 30 seconds greatly reducing welding time, unit cost and tooling requirements.
 Depth of penetration is .500 “

-The KTI group specializes in electron beam welding, laser welding, continuous strip products, and FAA repair station services.
-They are ISO 9001:2008, Nadcap & FAA certified providing welded components for ground turbine engines, power generation equipment, sensor components, missile components, turbo machinery.
+The KTI group specializes in electron beam welding, laser welding, and FAA repair station services.
+They are Nadcap & FAA certified providing welded components for ground turbine engines, power generation equipment, sensor components, missile components, turbo machinery.
 Various capabilities include tooling, fixturing, designing, etching, inspection, research and development.
-KTI serves the aerospace, automotive, electronic, military, medical, commercial and industrial industries.
+KTI serves the aerospace, automotive, electronic, military, medical, commercial and various industrial industries.

 Mr. Howard Orr honored for outstanding community service